Emblem

 The numbers of Rhinoceros Auklets and their groupings were the same as before, and there were also plenty of Fulmars of the dark variety.
 We did not see any white Fulmars this time.

 Since the bird species we saw were basically the same as on the first trip, the photos below only show new scenes, mainly mammals.
 Indeed, summer is more of a season to see whales, dolphins, killer whales, and other marine mammals.
-The large numbers of birds return in September, so we will be back on the sea then.
+The large numbers of birds tend to appear again in September.

-A pair of White-tailed Sea-Eagles (Ojiro-washi) that we passed on the way out of Abashiri harbor.
-There was also a single White-tailed Sea-Eagle near this spot, possibly one of these two, on the way back four hours later.
+A pair of White-tailed Eagles (Ojiro-washi) that we passed on the way out of Abashiri harbor.
+There was also a single White-tailed Eagle near this spot, possibly one of these two, on the way back four hours later.

-A small flock of Short-tailed Shearwaters with Mt.
+A small raft of Short-tailed Shearwaters with Mt.
 Unabetsu (1,491m) in the background.

-Heading back to Abashiri.
+Heading back to port.
 Our spring seabirding season is over for this year.

 We received another invitation from photographer Masayuki Miyamoto to go out for a seabirding cruise aboard the Chipashiri with Captain Maeda.
 This time there were 16 of us.

 The Sea of Okhotsk was very rough the previous day due to winds of 14 m/sec ("near gale").
-The weather happily improved on the day we went out and the seas were calmer, but it was still a bit rough out there.
-Nevertheless, it was calmer than seas often are around Abashiri in autumn.
+The weather improved on the day we went out and seas were calmer.

 There were not a lot of birds this time, but thanks to Captain Maeda's navigational skills and Miyamoto's seasoned advice, we still had a good time.

-The conditions out at sea are different every day.
+Sea conditions are different every day.
 There is never any guarantee that we will see any whales or birds when we go out, so it is that much more exciting when we do see something.
-We look forward to the next time we can go out again.

 Many thanks to Mr. Miyamoto and Captain Maeda.